Constraining top quark effective theory in the LHC Run II era: Acknowledgments

 \section{Acknowledgments}

 We thank Chris Pollard for useful discussions throughout this project.
 CDW thanks Andrea Knue for clarifying details of an ATLAS analysis.
 MR thanks Laure Berthier and Michael Trott for a helpful discussion, and Alexander Mitov for correspondence regarding NNLO top pair differential distributions.
+We are also grateful to Ken Mimasu for spotting a typo in Table~\ref{table:numbers}.
 AB is supported by a Royal Society University Research Fellowship.
 DJM, LM, MR and CDW are supported by the UK Science and Technology Facilities Council (STFC) under grant ST/L000446/1.
 JF is supported under STFC grant ST/K001205/1.